 The George Sharswood Fellowship

-To encourage scholars committed to entering a career in legal academia, the Editorial Board of Volume 155 of the University of Pennsylvania Law Review established the first Sharswood Fellowship in 2007.
-Penn Law has since expanded the program so that now each year the School awards two fellowships that each fund two years of research, writing, and teaching.
-One of the Fellowships continues to be generously funded by the Law Review.
-Recent Sharswood Fellows have gone on to tenure-track legal academic posts at law schools including Stanford, The University of California at Berkeley and the University of Pennsylvania.
+The Sharswood Fellowship was created in 2007 to encourage scholars committed to entering a career in legal academia.
+Originally founded by the Editorial Board of Volume 155 of the University of Pennsylvania Law Review, the Law School has since expanded the program.
+Each year the Penn Carey Law faculty awards two fellowships that each fund two years of research, writing, and teaching.
+One of the Fellowships continues to be generously funded by the Law Review and one fellowship every other year is reserved for a Penn Carey Law graduate.
+The Sharswood Fellowship is distinguished by fellows’ full integration into the law school faculty and its emphasis on teaching classes that the fellow feels will help them prepare for the teaching they will do as an assistant professor.
+The Law School has an excellent record of placing fellows and Sharswood Fellows have gone on to tenure-track legal academic positions at law schools including those at Stanford, U.C.
+Berkeley, the University of Chicago, New York University, and the University of Pennsylvania.

 Writing & Research